LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 The live events industry is starting to move in this direction.
 Intelligent power distribution systems like StageSmarts are becoming more common on large tours.
 Portable monitoring solutions like the Fluke units make temporary monitoring more accessible.
 And as younger technicians who grew up with data-driven decision making enter the industry, there's growing comfort with monitoring systems.

-Your dad's question—"Why don't people attach smart current monitors?"—deserves a better answer than "Because we've always done it this way."
-The technology exists.
-The benefits are clear.
-What's needed is a cultural shift toward viewing real-time power monitoring not as an unnecessary expense, but as a fundamental component of professional electrical safety.

-For now, the path forward probably looks like this:
+It reminds of the conversations we were having almost 20 years ago about audio analyzers.
+They are not a nice to have toy for geeks, but a critical tool for any audio professional whose ears can only hear at a single location at a time.

+Here are some of my takeaways:

-- **Small shows**: Calculated planning with documented power plans (spreadsheets, tools like AmpLogic)
+- Small shows: Calculated planning with documented power plans (spreadsheets, tools like AmpLogic and Meyer Sound's Amperage/BTU Calculator)
-- **Medium shows**: Consider portable monitoring solutions for high-stakes events or unfamiliar venues
+- Medium shows: Consider portable monitoring solutions for high-stakes events or unfamiliar venues
-- **Large shows**: Intelligent power distribution systems with integrated real-time monitoring should be standard equipment
+- Large shows: Intelligent power distribution systems with integrated real-time monitoring should be standard equipment

-The gap between where we are and where we should be is real.
-But at least now we're asking the right questions.

 ## The Middle Market Sweet Spot